jpulido12/jpulido12.github.io/_pages/about.md

   - /about.html
 ---

 I was born and raised on the beautiful island of [Saipan](https://en.wikipedia.org/wiki/Saipan) in the Northern Mariana Islands.
 Currently, I'm at Brown as a lab manager/RA studying cognitive control.
-I plan to apply to PhD programs in Cognitive Science, Psychology, or Neuroscience.
+I plan to apply to PhD programs in Cognitive Neuroscience.

-My goal is to lead a research program as a principal investigator and professor and training the next generation of scientists.
-My research interests include cognitive flexibility, language, and learning.
+My main research interests are in cognitive control, learning, and translating discoveries in basic science into interventions to improve mental health.
 I am passionate about open science, teaching, mentoring, and social justice.

 Outside research, I enjoy making and eating food, makeup and fashion, swimming, reading, exploring nature, dancing with friends, and watching series like Game of Thrones.